-If you purchase our shares in this offering, you will experience substantial and immediate dilution of \$ per share based on an assumed initial public offering price of \$ per share, the midpoint of the range shown on the cover of this prospectus, because the price that you pay will be substantially greater than the pro forma net tangible book value per share that you acquire giving effect to our intended use of proceeds.
+If you purchase our shares in this offering, you will experience substantial and immediate dilution of \$10.81 per share based on the initial public offering price of \$12.00 per share, because the price that you pay will be substantially greater than the pro forma net tangible book value per share that you acquire giving effect to our intended use of proceeds.
 This dilution is due to the fact that, after giving effect to the return of capital and accumulated yield in connection with this offering, the amount of distributions to existing shareholders will exceed the aggregate consideration they paid for their shares.
 You will experience additional dilution upon the exercise of options to purchase shares under our equity incentive plans, if we issue restricted shares to our employees under these plans or if we otherwise issue additional shares.
 See "Dilution."